Q-tipwithaface/Q-tip/_posts/2023-04-05-AP_computers_networks.md

     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.
-    - Path: <span style="color:blue">A sequence of directly connected computing devices that begins at the sender and ends at the receiver(A).</span>
+    - Path: A sequence of directly connected computing devices that begins at the sender and ends at the receiver(A).
-    - Route: <span style="color:blue">The process of finding a path from the sender to the receiver(E).</span>
+    - Route: The process of finding a path from the sender to the receiver(E).
-    - Computer System: <span style="color:blue">A group of computing devices and programs working together for a common puropse(B).</span>
+    - Computer System: A group of computing devices and programs working together for a common puropse(B).
-    - Computer Device: <span style="color:blue">A physical artifact that can run a program(C).</span>
+    - Computer Device: A physical artifact that can run a program(C).
-    - Bandwidth: <span style="color:blue">The maximum amount of data that can be sent in a fixed amount of time(D).</span>
+    - Bandwidth: The maximum amount of data that can be sent in a fixed amount of time(D).
-    - Computer Network: <span style="color:blue">A group of interconnected computing devices capable of sending or receiving data(F).</span>
+    - Computer Network: A group of interconnected computing devices capable of sending or receiving data(F).

 > Watch/review College Board Daily Video 4.1.2

 - Complete True or False Questions
-    - Open standards and protocols enable different manufacturers and developers to build hardware and software that can communicate with hardware and software on the rest of the internet. <span style="color:blue">(True)</span>
+    - Open standards and protocols enable different manufacturers and developers to build hardware and software that can communicate with hardware and software on the rest of the internet.
+(True)
-    - IETF is a task force used to enforce laws to keep manufacturers out of the internet. <span style="color:blue">(False)</span>
+    - IETF is a task force used to enforce laws to keep manufacturers out of the internet.
+(False)
-    - Routes are determined in advanced and are not flexible. <span style="color:blue">(False)</span>
+    - Routes are determined in advanced and are not flexible.
+(False)
-    - A protocol is an agreed-upon set of rules that specify the behavior of a system. <span style="color:blue">(True)</span>
+    - A protocol is an agreed-upon set of rules that specify the behavior of a system.
+(True)
-    - UDP guarantees transfers and is faster. <span style="color:blue">(False)</span>
+    - UDP guarantees transfers and is faster.
+(False)
-    - World Wide Web(WWW) is the internet. <span style="color:blue">(False)</span>
+    - World Wide Web(WWW) is the internet.
+(False)
-    - HTTP is a protocol used by the World Wide Web. <span style="color:blue">(True)</span>
+    - HTTP is a protocol used by the World Wide Web.
+(True)

 - Essential Knowledge
     - The internet is a computer network consisting of interconnected networks that use standardized, open (nonproprierary) communication protocols.